Fami6Xx/PermaDoor/README.md

 Currently (July 2023) the NextUI is in development so occasional ui bugs might happen!

-I used SQLite as i didn't want to start a database every time i wanted to program something.
+I used Postgres as my database and Vercel as my deploy site.

 ## First start
 Edit your .env file.